chenyuantao/Linkey/README.md

-# Linkey Project
+# Linkey

 https://linkeyweb.vercel.app/

-The space you talk with friends and team members. 🙌
+Linkey is the space you talk with friends and team members. 🙌

 Free, Focused, Efficient And Creative. 💡

-### How To Develop
+### How to develop

 ```bash
 npm install